nosarthur/gom/README.md

 ## TODO

 - [x] define .yaml file for server config
-- [ ] subprocess call to the commands
+- [x] subprocess call to the commands
+- [ ] client write to the server
 - [ ] parse status command and populate data store
 - [ ] individual sessions, maybe with secret key for each session